 Hunting Island State Park

 You can camp right off the beach and enjoy a night under the stars after a day in the sun.
-The area comes complete with a nature center packed with information and history of the place and a 130-foot lighthouse providing views over the area.
+The area comes complete with a nature center packed with information and history and a 130-foot lighthouse providing views over the area.

 Beach walkers flock to Kiawah island for 10-miles of sandy beaches surrounded by 10,000 acres of woodlands.
-Trails criss-cross the entire area for an endless amount of wandering.
+Trails criss-cross the entire area for an endless amount of wandering as Kiawah is one of the best beaches near Charleston.
 South Carolina’s unique geography is on full display in this slice of beachfront paradise.

 Head to Kiawah Beachwalker park to have your fill of options for a day out.
 Showers, boardwalks, and barbecues, as well as a plethora of beach gear for rent, are easily found throughout the park’s gates.
-With amenities available on the beach, all you need to pack is a cooler.
+With plenty of amenities available on the beach, all you need to pack is a cooler full of drinks.

 Concerts and water parks are pumping all summer long, and lifeguards keep everything safe.
 It provides many of the same amenities as a large area while sparing the crowds.

-Seabrook Island’s northern areas are considered some of South Carolina’s hidden gems—don’t tell anyone about them! —while the southern ends are known for calm currents and wild sunsets, perfect for families.
+Seabrook Island’s northern areas are considered some of South Carolina’s hidden gems—don’t tell anyone about them!
+The southern ends are known for calm currents and wild sunsets, perfect for families.
 If you’re lucky, your week here will involve you seeing more birds and dolphins than other people.

 Litchfield is a name that could describe a town in the English countryside, and the architecture of the beachside accommodation options in this area reflect this pedigree.
-A far cry from the towering resorts spotted in beaches just 30 minutes north, Litchfield has loads of authentic cottages along its shores.
+Litchfield has loads of authentic cottages along its shores, a far cry from the towering resorts spotted on beaches just 30 minutes north.